sillygoose/sbhistory/README.md

 ```

 ## Use
-Make sure your InfluxDB database has an infinite retention policy, or at least longer than the start date for the data will be uploading.
+Make sure your InfluxDB database has an infinite retention policy, or at least longer than the start date for the data.

 Rename the `sample_secrets.yaml` file to `secrets.yaml` and edit to match your site (if you don't wish to use secrets then edit `sbhistory.yaml` to remove the `!secret` references).
-The `secrets.yaml` file is tagged in the `.gitignore` file and will not be included in the repository but if you wish you can put `secrets.yaml` in any parent directory as `sbhistory` will start in the current directory and look in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).
+The `secrets.yaml` file is tagged in `.gitignore` and will not be included in the repository but if you wish you can put `secrets.yaml` in any parent directory as `sbhistory` will start in the current directory and look in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).

-Run the application from the command line using Python 3.9 or later:
+Run the application in VS Code or from the command line using Python 3.9 or later:

 ```
     cd sbhistory
     python3 sbhistory.py
 ```

-## Outputs
+## InfluxDB Outputs
 Outputs are one per inverter, and if there is more than one inverter in your site, a site-wide value named `site` is created from the sum of the inverter outputs.
 In the current version the following outputs can be selected to be sent on to InfluxDB:
 - daily_history